RaoulJay/Python/README.md

 # Python
-Python code
+Python codes
-Add any Python materials
+and any Python materials or learnings